Climate Resilient Communities: Ensure city infrastructure and residents are resilient to the shocks and stresses of climate change.

 - Decrease demand for energy and increase the proportion derived from renewable energy sources.

 - Increase carbon sequestration in soils.

 - Establish an urban tree canopy goal and adopt a plan to manage the urban heat island effect across all communities.

-- Conduct risk and cost-benefit analyses for increasingly extreme rain events on all stormwater infrastructure investments.
+- Consider climate forecasts in stormwater feasibility and modeling work to inform infrastructure investments.
+Conduct risk and cost-benefit analyses for increasingly extreme rain events on all stormwater infrastructure investments.